 The drug leaks outside the vein

 If this happens when you’re having vinblastine, it can damage the tissue around the vein.
 This is called extravasation.
 Tell the nurse straight away if you have any stinging, pain, redness or swelling around the vein.
-Extravasation is not common but if it happens it’s important that it’s dealt with quickly.
+Extravasation is not common, but if it happens it is important to deal with it quickly.

 If you get any of these symptoms after you get home, contact the doctor or nurse straight away on the number they gave you.

 Before you leave hospital, the nurse or pharmacist will give you chemotherapy drugs to take at home.
 They may also give you other drugs to prevent side effects such as sickness or infection.
 Take all your tablets exactly as explained.
-This is important as it makes sure they work as well as possible for you.
+This is important to make sure they work as well as possible for you.

 Taking your chemotherapy tablets

-You will be given chlorambucil, procarbazine and prednisolone tablets to take when you are at home.
+You will be given chlorambucil, prednisolone and procarbazine tablets to take when you are at home.
 Always take your tablets exactly as explained.

-You’ll need to avoid alcohol and certain foods on days when you take procarbazine, and for 48 hours after taking it.
+You will need to avoid alcohol and certain foods on days when you take procarbazine, and for a short time after taking it.
 Your doctor or nurse can give you more advice about this.

 If you are sick just after taking the tablets, contact the hospital.
 You may need to take another dose.
 If you forget to take a tablet, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.